smilephoenix103/Ruby_Test_Assignment/README.md

 Validation module is in validation.rb

-Three test classes with some custom validation in test_class.rb
+Test classe with some custom validation in test_class.rb

 Test Validation all cases is in test_all.rb